sebastiannordby/lead-time-calculator/README.md

 - The frontend could use some additional work, but given the short timeframe and my busy schedule, I did my best to implement a functional solution within the constraints.
 - I have not used AI for anything other than polishing this README file or helped with commenting code for better formulations.
 The code itself is written solely by me, **Sebastian Nordby**.

-Check out the YouTube video for how to use the software: https://www.youtube.com/watch?v=9zVJeKKJZnA